 Academic Issues/Dispute Resolution

-Counsellors partner with Academic Advisors (link to Academic Advisor page) to ensure that students can develop their study skills, time/task management, test preparation skills or when a student requires tutoring.
+Counsellors partner with Academic Advisors to ensure that students can develop their study skills, time/task management, test preparation skills or when a student requires tutoring.

 Counsellors can become directly involved in academic issues when:

-- A student hasn’t been successful in multiple programs
+- A student has not been successful in multiple programs

 - Personal issues are having a significant impact on academic performance